leonewang/GoodStay/README.md

+# GoodStay

+GoodStay is a web application that will allow providers to present their holiday units, and searchers to review the offers and reserve or rent a property.

 This is a guide document for the development of our project. **Please follow the guideline listed below and make sure that you are clear about what you will do in the current period.**

+**Week 8 tasks**

+- Advertisement posting page.
+- Main page (represent advertisement).

+**Week 7 tasks**

+- User profile page (CRUD).
+- Simple notification system.
+- Password refind.

+**Week 6 tasks**

+- Login and register page.
+- Advertisement posting page.

 **Week 5 tasks**